sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 ‘Wanting is okay,’ she told him.
 ‘It’s different from having.’

-The stranger looked up.
+He looked up.
 ‘Give me a day,’ he said.

 A pause.

 ‘An hour,’ he amended.

-She pressed her lips together, a razor mouth.
+She pressed her lips together, a razor of disproval.

 ‘Please.’

 The curtains drifted again, the lace catching on my shoulder, glancing, tender.
 I missed this house already, this old new life.

-‘I’m going to run to the store,’ the girl said.
+‘I’m going to run to the store,’ the girl said finally.
 ‘Pick some things up for Dad.’

 The stranger let out a breath.
 ‘Thank you.’